bartkow1999/GitHub-repository-list/README.md

 This application uses URL to collect data from API.
 JSON objects are parsed using Klaxon and presented using RecyclerView.

-To fetch data put username on main screen and press 'get repos' button.
+To fetch data put username in main screen and press 'get repos' button.
 To look into repository details press one of shown repository objects on main screen.

 The project was made in **April 2021**.